cpfaff/rbefdata_paper/paper/rbefdata.md

 of data is not possible for large sized data.
 The recent trend here is on-server/in-database statistics, a scenario where scripts are to be sent to the server before it returns the answer after processing (xxx).
-To keep the `BEFdata` portal as flexible as possible and to give the researchers the freedom of choice this could be one of the future features to be integrated.
+To keep the `BEFdata` platform as flexible as possible and to give the researchers the freedom of choice this could be one of the future features to be integrated.

 ### rbefdata makes metadata available within the R environment